 Through his experiences with helping others, Ian discovered he needed a mentor himself.
 Finding a gap in the health and social service sector therefore led Ian to establish a mentoring program for Australian men called Mentoring Men.

-With a life mentor you can openly talk about any subject without fear of judgement, something I’ve benefited from personally
+With a life mentor you can openly talk about any subject without fear of judgement, something I’ve benefited from personally.

 Ian Westmoreland, founder of Mentoring Men